Due Diligence Checking Limited – Terms and Conditions for the Supply of Services

 (a) ensure that the terms of the Order (including all details in respect of the relevant Applicant) are complete and accurate;

-(b) co-operate with us in all matters relating to the Services, including in respect of any additional obligations we are required to impose upon you in order to comply with any law or the Codes of Conduct of the DBS or Disclosure Scotland (as appropriate and according to the body to which the Disclosure application is made);
+(b) co-operate with us in all matters relating to the Services, including in respect of any additional obligations we are required to impose upon you in order to comply with any law or the Codes of Conduct of the Relevant Authority (as appropriate and according to the body to which the Disclosure application is made);

 (c) provide us with such information as we may reasonably require in order to supply the Services and ensure that such information is accurate in all material respects;

 (d) notify us of any changes in the Applicant’s status, personal circumstances or personal information that affect our ability to contact the Applicant or to deliver the Services;

 (e) ensure that you have a lawful basis for requesting the Services in relation to an Applicant (including the additional lawful bases required for the processing of criminal records data);